pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/git_push_upstream.png"> </p>

 In this example, we created a branch called ***fish*** with the ```git switch -c <branch-name>``` command.
 We then specify an upstream for this branch and we link the ***fish*** branch on our local repo to the ***whale*** branch on the remote repo.
-As you can see the fish branch poiunts to the whales branch in the remote repo.
-This basically means that locally we will have the ***fish** branch whereas remotly we will have the same branch but named ***whales***.
+As you can see the fish branch points to the whales branch in the remote repo.
+This basically means that locally we will have the **fish** branch whereas remotely we will have the same branch but named ***whales***.

 <p align="center"> <img title="a title" alt="Alt text" width=300 src="images/git_branch_upstream.png">